croquet/microverse/docs/Tutorial.md

 ### 1. Clone the GitHub Repository

-You can find the most up to date Croquet Microverse library as well as this document in the Microverse-Builder GitHub repository.
+You can find the most up to date Croquet Microverse library as well as this document in the [Microverse GitHub repository]([https://github.com/croquet/microverse]).
 Cloning this repository will give you almost everything you will need to get started creating your own Croquet Microverse.
 [https://github.com/croquet/microverse](https://github.com/croquet/microverse)

 ---